ervinb/ervinb.github.io/_posts/2019-01-07-upcasing-in-go-the-long-way-around.md

 *Q*: _tries to skim over '_ = 1 << iota'_

-*A*: The elefant at the top, known as a left bitwise shift, is one of the rarer operations you'll see in your everyday life, and it's like seeing a full kitchen sink - you reflexively look away.
+*A*: The elephant at the top, known as a left bitwise shift, is one of the rarer operations you'll see in your everyday life, and it's like seeing a full kitchen sink - you reflexively look away.
 Bitwise operations are usually used to represent flags.
-Pseudo code, describing ships and a vacation comming up; we've arrived to 0's and 1's, but it's fun I promise.
+Pseudo code, describing ships and a vacation coming up; we've arrived to 0's and 1's, but it's fun I promise.

+Let's take the following flags, to help us define our `vacationCriteria`:

 ```
 slipperyDeck   = 1 # binary: 0001